mars0i/masonclj/doc/general/ABMsInClojure.md

 methods](https://clojuredocs.org/clojure.core/defrecord) defined for
 defrecords by Clojure, *but not* the `equals` and `hashCode` methods.
 This is undocumented afaik.
 Try it.)

+**Issue 5:** Earlier I mentioned that a nice design for an FP-oriented ABM model is to define an initial state and a next-step function, and then just iterate the model lazily, with any output created as a side-effect.
+I had originally hoped to use MASON this way, building my model using some of its classes, but letting `iterate` run the model, with optional side effects in the MASON GUI.
+I decided, however, that it seemed as if too much of MASON was tied into its scheduling and stepping methods, and that as a practical matter, I had to let them drive the process to get all the benefits I wanted from MASON.
+So my models are (partially) functional in that at each time step, there is a state that's fed into a next-step function, but that next-step function is called by the MASON scheduler.
+(I don't think it's impossible to disentangle the MASON goodies from its scheduling routines; after all, MASON comes with full Java source.
+I just didn't think it was worth my time to figure out how to do it.
+Someone else may want to pursue this possibility further.)

 #### Netlogo?
 No.